natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-21-day-eighteen.markdown

 title:  "Day eighteen"
 date:   2018-12-21 12:37:39 -0600
 ---
-# Instruments in working order -
+# Instruments in working order:
 We have two LI-COR instruments (an older and a recent model) that measure carbon fluxes.
 We wanted to make sure the two instruments were measuring similarly.
 A big thanks to the LI-COR company, particularly Doug Lynch, for providing excellent support during these trying times.

 We tested the instruments by measuring respiration rates from a peeled clementine.
 We placed the clementine inside our custom chamber to measure the rate of carbon dioxide increase inside the chamber.